 After completing her Master's degree in Psychology at Pepperdine University, Amy Brown began working to help individuals and families find healing and hope.
-Ms. Brown came to Discovery's Resilience with extensive experience managing various eating disorder programs as well as behavioral health facilities.
-Under Ms. Brown's leadership, Discovery's Resilience's substance abuse and mental health programs have flourished and Ms. Brown now oversees numerous mental health and substance abuse programs throughout southern Connecticut.
+Ms. Brown came to Resilience with extensive experience managing various eating disorder programs as well as behavioral health facilities.
+Under Ms. Brown's leadership, Resilience's substance abuse and mental health programs have flourished and Ms. Brown now oversees numerous mental health and substance abuse programs throughout southern Connecticut.
 Ms. Brown feels very deeply about the contribution she is making to improve the quality of life for adolescents and their families.
-One of the things that attracted Ms. Brown to Discovery's Resilience was the shared commitment to providing the best quality of care to each patient and his or her family.
+One of the things that attracted Ms. Brown to Resilience was the shared commitment to providing the best quality of care to each patient and his or her family.

-Nichomi Higgins is the Program Director and Primary therapist at Center for Discovery La Habra.
+Nichomi Higgins is the Program Director and Primary therapist at Resilience La Habra.
 Generally speaking, Nichomiâs education and experience working in both eating disorder treatment, community counseling and domestic violence and abuse has been an integral part of her work as a marriage and family therapist.
 As a result she considers herself to be an attentive, culturally sensitive and empathic clinician, who is dedicated to considering all of the biopsychosocial factors that may impact a client and familyâs emotional and interpersonal wellbeing.
 Nichomi is truly passionate about her work and believes that despite its challenges, recovery is possible.

 Nichomi earned her Master of Science degree in family therapy from Mercer Universityâs School of Medicine in Atlanta, GA and considers herself a Georgia peach at heart!
 Her professional areas of interests include: eating disorder treatment and the process of achieving recovery, identity negotiation/development, grief and loss, family communication patterns as well as struggles concerning faith and spirituality.